Sterling and Wilson's South African Tax Demand Slashed by 76% to 9.59 Crore Rupees

 *this image is generated using AI for illustrative purposes only.

-The company made this disclosure in adherence to Regulation 30 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
-SWRE's Company Secretary and Compliance Officer, Jagannadha Rao Ch.
-V., has certified that the information provided is true, correct, and complete to the best of their knowledge and belief.
+The disclosure was made in compliance with Regulation 30 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+Chief Financial Officer Ajit Pratap Singh certified the information as true, correct, and complete to the best of his knowledge and belief.
+The company has referenced its earlier disclosure dated September 18, 2025, maintaining transparency with stakeholders throughout the process.

 Historical Stock Returns for Sterling & Wilson Renewable Energy